Irchester railway station

 The station building was built on an overbridge.
 It closed for passenger traffic in 1960, and for goods in 1965.

 The Irchester Bank is one of the steepest of five summit levels between Leicester and Bedford.
 The surrounding country provided important traffic to the line in the form of ironstone for the smelters in Derbyshire.

-In the early twentyfirst century local campaigners argued for the station to be reopened to serve as a 'park and ride' station for the nearby town of Rushden.
+In the early twenty first century local campaigners argued for the station to be reopened to serve as a 'park and ride' station for the nearby town of Rushden.